-“It’s the small changes that enable people to do things differently” — Dr. Victoria Betton, mHabitat
+“it’s the small changes that enable people to do things differently” — dr. victoria betton, mhabitatBack

 Dr. Victoria Betton, programme director of mHabitat, visited our office one day to tell us about tech and what it can do for health care practitioners, patients and citizens.
 She arrived in black and white creepers.
 At her side was Bibi, a black and brown cavapoo.

 For the most part, Bibi was quiet.
 Victoria was not quiet, and dressed her compelling, versed opinions with an animated, affable energy.
 When we sat down to talk, she passed us Bibi’s lead, and all through our interview Bibi sat beside us, silent.
 We were impressed with her professionalism and tried to remember the last time we sat silent, consciously, for forty minutes.

 Lately, we’ve been thinking a lot about digital, which is probably because everyone is talking a lot about digital and we all have been, haven’t we?
 For a long time, really?
 Like twenty years at least.
 But incredibly, no one’s bored of the conversation.
 We all just want more and more of it.